Baby Starter Kit: What Do You Need?

 • Nursing pillow (for support of baby and mother during breastfeeding)

-• Nipple ointment (for caring for sensitive or cracked nipples)
+• Nipple cream (for caring for sensitive or cracked nipples)

 • Nursing clothes (that facilitate discreet breastfeeding)